-- (a) Every employer insured by a licensed insurer shall have proof of coverage documented by its insurer directly with a Licensed Rating Organization through their policy information system.
+(a) Every employer insured by a licensed insurer shall have proof of coverage documented by its insurer directly with a Licensed Rating Organization through their policy information system.
 Every employee leasing company shall have proof of coverage documented with a Licensed Rating Organization of the initiation or termination of any contractual relationship with a client company; for the purposes of this Rule, the term employee leasing company shall refer to both; (1) any employee leasing company defined in O.C.G.A. § 34-8-32, and (2) any professional employer organization as defined in O.C.G.A. § 34-7-6.
-Reports will be made to the Licensed Rating Organization pursuant to procedures outlined by the Licensed Rating Organization and approved by the Georgia State Board of Workers' Compensation. - (1) The proof of coverage documented with a Licensed Rating Organization is evidence that coverage is in effect until superseded or terminated. - (2) Termination - (i) Non-renewals
+Reports will be made to the Licensed Rating Organization and approved by the Georgia State Board of Workers' Compensation.

+(1) The proof of coverage documented with a Licensed Rating Organization is evidence that coverage is in effect until superseded or terminated.

+- (2) Termination - (i) Non-renewals